The Maximum Number of Paths of Length Four in a Planar Graph: Acknowledgements

 \section{Acknowledgements}

 The research of the second, the fifth and the seventh authors is partially supported by the National Research, Development and Innovation Office -- NKFIH, grant K 132696.
-The reseach of the third author was partially supported by Simons Foundation Collaboration Grant \#353292 and by the J. William Fulbright Foreign Scholarship Board.
+The research of the third author was partially supported by Simons Foundation Collaboration Grant \#353292 and by the J. William Fulbright Educational Exchange Program.
 The research of the fifth author is partially supported by Shota Rustaveli National Science Foundation of Georgia SRNSFG, grant number DI-18-118.